pascalgn/automerge-action/README.md

   be merged the same way as pull requests with branches from the main repository.
 Set this option to `false` to disable merging of pull requests from forked repositories.
-- `COMMIT_MESSAGE`: Specify the commit message to use when merging the pull request into the base branch.
+- `COMMIT_MESSAGE_TEMPLATE`: Specify the commit message template to use when merging the pull request into the base branch.
 Possible values are `automatic` (use git's automatic message), `pull-request-title` (use the Pull Request's title), `pull-request-description` (use the Pull Request's description), and `pull-request-title-and-description`.
 The default value is `automatic`.
 - `TOKEN`: In some cases it can be useful to run this action as a certain user (by default, it will run as `github-actions`).
 This can be useful if you want to use the _Restrict who can push to matching branches_ option in the branch